 On November 14, 1996, Farsight founder Courtney Brown was interviewed on Coast to Coast AM with Art Bell.
-In that show Courtney recounted that his team of three remote viewers viewed an alien craft “four times the size of Earth” near the comet Hale-Bopp.
+In that show Courtney recounted that his team of three remote viewers viewed an alien craft “four times the size of Earth” near the comet Hale-Bopp based solely upon one astronomical photo that showed a dot of light next to the comet.
 I’ll begin this partial transcript with Courtney describing the accuracy of the viewer:

 “The person’s mind was extended is an extremely accurate remote viewer, basically has never failed us with a session, this person is extremely accurate in describing physically what’s going on.”